 Only some people with a gene mutation will develop cancer.
 What does this mean?
 A woman may have a 45% to 65% chance of breast cancer.
 But she may never develop the disease.
 Meanwhile, a woman with a 25% chance may develop breast cancer.

-Risk factors for hereditary cancer:
+Risk factors for Hereditary Cancer:

 Hereditary cancer is any cancer caused by an inherited gene mutation.
 An inherited gene means it is passed from parent to child within a family.
 The following factors suggest a possible increased risk for hereditary cancer: